ALEC — Alector, Inc.

 4. Bad News, Challenges, or Points of Concern

-- Regulatory Scrutiny: The FDA's request to include plasma progranulin as a co-primary endpoint in the INFRONT-3 trial raises questions about the robustness of the existing clinical endpoints.
+- Regulatory Risks: The FDA's request to include plasma progranulin as a co-primary endpoint in the INFRONT-3 trial reflects the agency's emphasis on biomarker relevance, which could complicate the approval process if clinical outcomes do not align with biomarker improvements.

 - Trial Complexity: The variability in patient responses and the complexity of diagnosing FTD may pose challenges in trial execution and data interpretation.